 Blakey Prize in Fine Art | See the Winners

 The ACCS national visual arts competition.
-For ACCS accredited schools.
+For ACCS member schools.

-High school students (grades 9–12) from ACCS accredited schools will compete with their peers from other ACCS-accredited schools in a national visual arts competition.
+High school students (grades 9–12) from ACCS member schools will compete with their peers from other ACCS-member schools in a national visual arts competition.
 Each school may enter one student’s artwork in the drawing category and one student’s artwork in the painting category.

 Note: Schools may enter the same student in both categories; however, different artwork is required for each category.